nis057489/research_gitea/README.md

 - Gitea app data: `./gitea` (mounted into `/var/lib/gitea` in the container).
 - Postgres data: `./pgdata` (mounted into Postgres container's data dir).

+**Security & customization checklist**

+This configuration is intended for local testing or trusted-network use only.
+It is NOT hardened for untrusted or public-facing deployments.
+Before running these services in any environment you don't control, harden the configuration by doing at minimum:

+- Change default DB password in `docker-compose.yml` and update `config/app.ini` if you hardcode it there.
+- Remove or rotate any published `GITEA_RUNNER_REGISTRATION_TOKEN` values and store secrets in a secure secrets manager.
+- Configure TLS (use a reverse proxy with valid certificates or enable HTTPS in front of Gitea) and set `ROOT_URL` to the secure address.
+- Harden Postgres access (non-default users/ports, network restrictions, backups) and secure host volumes.
+- Secure the runner registration token(s): do not commit usable tokens publicly.
+If the token in `docker-compose.yml` is a live token, create a new one in your Gitea instance and replace it.
+- Set `GITEA__SECURITY__INSTALL_LOCK=true` (or through the UI) after finishing initial setup to prevent re-installation.
+- If exposing Gitea to the internet, configure TLS and set `REVERSE_PROXY_TRUSTED_PROXIES` appropriately (or run behind a reverse proxy).